Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Introduction

 Existing methods lack the $\varepsilon$-neighborhood guarantee that is necessary to make design and operational decisions that rely on the estimated boundary.
 Further, these techniques require hyperparameter tuning, demand high computational resources and their performance varies due to underlying randomness \citep{settles2009active}.
 Due to the iterative nature of these methods, points far from the boundary are frequently explored, reducing sample efficiency, which is particularly detrimental when system state evaluations are computationally expensive.

-This paper presents the $\varepsilon$-Neighborhood Decision-Boundary Governed Estimation (EDGE), a novel algorithm that addresses these challenges in two-dimensional space by: \begin{enumerate} \item Sampling interior and exterior points strictly within a user-defined $\varepsilon$-neighborhood of the unknown decision boundary, maximizing sample efficiency \item Spanning the entire boundary with minimal average symmetric surface distance, a metric that quantifies total approximation error with the decision boundary \item Requiring no hyperparameter tuning, making it applicable across various black box system characteristics \end{enumerate}
+To address these challenges, this paper presents the $\varepsilon$- Neighborhood Decision-Boundary Governed Estimation (EDGE), a novel algorithm that (i) samples interior and exterior points strictly within a user-defined $\varepsilon$-neighborhood of the unknown decision boundary, maximizing sample efficiency, (ii) spans the decision boundary with minimal average surface distance, a metric that quantifies total approximation error between the estimated and true boundary \citep{heimann2009comparison}, and (iii) requires no hyperparameter tuning, making it applicable across various black box system characteristics.

+EDGE is initialized by applying the intermediate value theorem (IVT) to localize the decision boundary within an $\varepsilon$-neighborhood, under the assumption that a continuous boundary exists in the domain being explored.
+Next, EDGE sequentially queries the intersections of $\varepsilon$-radius circles centered at interior and exterior points to trace the boundary with high sample efficiency and localization accuracy.
+However, the use of circle intersections restricts EDGE to two-dimensional decision boundary localization.

-After defining the problem and the EDGE algorithm, its effectiveness is demonstrated through a grid stability case study that assesses feasible ranges of power injection from renewable energy sources.
-Subsequently, the performance of the EDGE algorithm is evaluated using several two-dimensional, highly nonlinear benchmark functions.
-Its efficiency and accuracy are compared against an active learning method utilizing Support Vector Machines and a na\"ive $\varepsilon$-spaced grid sampling method that provides an $\varepsilon$-neighborhood guarantee.
-Comparatively, the boundary localized by the EDGE algorithm had significantly improved approximation accuracy, sample and computational efficiency.
+After defining the problem and the EDGE algorithm, this paper demonstrates its effectiveness through a case study involving grid stability, assessing feasible ranges of power injection from renewable energy sources.
+Next, the performance of the EDGE algorithm is evaluated using three highly nonlinear two dimensional benchmark functions.
+Its computational efficiency and accuracy are then compared against a na\"ive $\varepsilon$-spaced grid sampling method that provides $\varepsilon$-neighborhood guarantees, and an active learning method that uses support vector machines.